S00189384/SoulsGamesSaveFileOrganiser/README.md

 ## Features I would like to add
 - Option to create savefiles for any game.
 - Replace savefile option.
+- Ability to rename any segment or category.
 - Keybinds for importing / replacing a savefile.

 ## Screenshots